aka-akaran/learning-git/README.md

 # Header
-In maekdown file '#' is used to create the header.
+In markdown file '#' is used to create the header.
+'git status' command shows the files which have changed but not committed